dogweather/forkful/content/en/cpp/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists is about determining the presence of a directory at a specified path before performing operations like reading from or writing to files within it.
-Programmers do it to avoid errors related to file operations, ensuring a smoother and more reliable execution of file handling tasks in their applications.

 ## How to:
 In modern C++ (C++17 and beyond), you can use the filesystem library to check if a directory exists.
 It provides a straightforward and standardized way to perform filesystem operations, including checking for the existence of a directory.